JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/TokenSupplierClientV5.md

 ▸ **finishUpgrade**(`overrides?`): `Promise`<`ContractTransaction`\>

-Called when upgrading the extension
+Called when upgrading the extension (currently a no-op)

 #### Parameters